chandantiwari/mindmeld/README.txt

 to predict one letter at a time.

-The average success rate I obtained using this method was %57, this indicates the presence of a pattern.
+The average success rate I obtained using this method was %57, this might indicate the presence of a pattern.
 The naive classifier (random choice between two classes) predictably succeeded at only %50.
 The dimensionality of this data is high, so IMO the classifier could benefit from more data.